 Using list boxes or drop downs can be confusing to the survey respondent, and you may not get accurate data as a result.
 Sample Consumer Survey Question My final survey best practice for multiple select question types is consider replacing this one question with a Yes/No Matrix question.
 Sometimes this question type can be more appropriate than the multiple select option.
 Don't forget with this question type, you can limit the number of responses that are chosen (as well as set a minimum).

 For example, you may be conducting a course evaluation survey and want to know which books students found most meaningful.
 Obviously everyone will not like the same books, but it's not helpful if they select all the books.
-Course Evaluation Survey Template Question I've said it once, and I'm sure I'll say it many times over, writing survey questions is not as simple as we might think at first glance.
+Course Evaluation Survey Template Question I've said it once, and I'm sure I'll say it many times over, writing event survey questions is not as simple as we might think at first glance.
 There are lots of online survey pitfalls and best practices to keep in mind.